Common Questions About Results After Laser Eye Surgery

 What are the long-term results of Laser Eye Surgery?

-What is the worst thing that can happen after Laser Eye Surgery?
+What is the risk of complications after Laser Eye Surgery?

-Please click here to watch a video answering this question.
+Click here to learn more and watch a video on this topic.

 What is the likelihood of needing an enhancement?

-We will only perform enhancements if the patient has a real potential of seeing better than they do after the initial treatment, and if it is safe to do so.
+At London Vision Clinic, we pride ourselves on helping our patients achieve the best possible visual results.
+Therefore, even if a patient is 20/20 after the initial procedure, but has the potential to see better, we will offer a complimentary enhancement to help you achieve a better quality of vision.
 Our current enhancement rate is 5% for short-sighted patients and 8% for long-sighted patients.
-At London Vision Clinic, we pride ourselves in helping our patients achieve the best possible visual results.
-Therefore, even if a patient is 20/20 after the initial procedure, but has the potential to see better, we will offer a complimentary enhancement to help you achieve a better quality of vision.
-Hence, 4 out of 5 (80%) of our short-sighted patients up to -9D can see 20/16 or better after all treatments, while almost half (47%) of our longsighted patients up to +6D can see 20/16 or better after all treatments.

 What keeps the corneal flap in position after LASIK surgery?